Ikechukwu-Miracle/alx-low_level_programming/0x10-variadic_functions/README.md

 *0. Beauty is variable, ugliness is constant* is a function that adds the parameters passed to it.
 *1. To be is to be the value of a variable* is a function that prints numbers.
+*2. One woman's constant is another woman's variable* is a function that prints strings.